pawelt/rr/README.md

 ## Parallel task execution

-This is mostly useful for running multiple development servers in a single terminal.
+This is mostly useful for running multiple development servers in a single terminal (like `docker-compose`).

 To run parallel tasks from command line: `./scripts/rr p t1 't2 42' t3`

 To run parallel tasks from another task, define a master task:

 ```
-para() { #: run t1 t2 t3 in parallel
+#: run t1 t2 t3 in parallel
+para() {
   rr_parallel t1 't2 42' t3
 }
 ```